eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 ## 4.1.
 Voting Process

-Each EOSIO stakeholder can vote for up to 30 block producers in one voting action.
+Each Antelope stakeholder can vote for up to 30 block producers in one voting action.
 The top 21 elected producers will then act as DPoS delegates to produce and sign blocks on behalf of the stakeholders.
 The remaining producers are placed in a standby list in the order of votes obtained.
 The voting process repeats every schedule round by adding up the number of votes obtained by each producer.
 Producers not voted on get to keep their old votes, albeit depreciated due to vote decay.
 Producers voted on also get to keep their old votes, except for the contribution of the last voting weight for each voter, which gets replaced by their new voting weight.

 ### 4.1.1.
 Voting Weight

-The voting weight of each stakeholder is computed as a function of the number of tokens staked and the time elapsed since the EOSIO block timestamp epoch, defined as January 1, 2000.
+The voting weight of each stakeholder is computed as a function of the number of tokens staked and the time elapsed since the Antelope block timestamp epoch, defined as January 1, 2000.
 In the current implementation, the voting weight is directly proportional to the number of tokens staked and base-2 exponentially proportional to the time elapsed in years since the year 2000.
 The actual weight increases at a rate of $2^{1/52} = 1.013419$ per week.
 This means that the voting weight changes weekly and doubles each year for the same amount of tokens staked.

 ### 4.1.2.
 Vote Decay